vergissberlin/resume-currencies/README.md

 This project is not in final state.
 To be useful, the following features need to be added:

+* List view of all currencies with their current value under the globe
 * Rotate the earth to selected currency
 * Color countries based on currency value (red = low, green = high) (Heatmap)
 * On click on a label, open a modal with more information about the currency history